 Yeah I know I keep harping on this but it would have been so much easier if I had the builder add a cabinet in this bare spot.
 Cabinets are so expensive and a pain to replace to redo down the road.
 Plus the countertop would have been extended to cover that area for barely any extra cost.
 I did add a $67 metal shelving unit for now, but this space is still haunting my dreams.

-So what are some things that we’re glad we cheaped out on?
+So what are some things that we’re glad we saved money on?

 1. Vinyl flooring.